csci104/site/homework/hw4/programming/index.md

 #### A note on data sizes

 We will only run your program on inputs that fit inside a `long long`, for simplicity.
 Inside your modular exponentiation algorithm, you will need to deal with values as large as (n-1)^2 (make sure your algorithm does not require you to store values any larger than this).
-When you are testing your program, make sure to choose p and q values such that (p*q-1)^2 is no bigger than about `9 x 10^15`, and we will do the same.
+When you are testing your program, make sure to choose p and q values such that (p*q-1)^2 is no bigger than `9 x 10^18`, and we will do the same.

 #### Using your program (Optional)